 Cod: A Highly Commercially Valuable Fish

 Cod have been commercially important for many centuries with evidence existing that the Vikings used to catch and salt cod as far back as the year 800AD.
 Today cod remain a fish of massive commercial importance, being the most popular food fish in much of Europe and North America.
 Cod is usually described as having a mild, sweet taste, and the flesh once cooked is white and delicate in texture.
 Cod can be baked, fried, poached or stewed and is consumed the world over.
 The classic British dish of fish and chips is most often made with cod, while Jamaica’s national dish of ackee and saltfish is commonly made with cod.
-The famous Scandinavian dish lutefisk uses cod which has been soaked in water for up to ten days prior to cooking.
+The famous Scandinavian dish lutefisk uses cod that has been soaked in water for up to ten days prior to cooking.

-European Cod Recovery
+Attempts at European Cod Recovery

 Techniques and Methods to Catch Cod

 Cod can be found across every different type of seabed, meaning they can be caught from a wide range of fishing marks across the UK.
 Cod can be caught on sandy and shingle beaches, mixed and broken ground, and the roughest and rockiest of marks.
-However, the chances of locating feeding fish will be increased if a food-holding feature can be located, such as a gully in a sandy beach or a mussel or shellfish bed on rough ground.
+However, the chances of locating feeding fish will be increased if a food-holding feature can be located, such as a gully on a sandy beach or mussel or shellfish beds on rough ground.
 Cod will feed in a range of water depths, although they do not generally come into very shallow water, meaning it is an advantage to be able to cast a decent distance when fishing for this species on a sandy beach.
 Anglers specifically targeting large cod should set up their gear accordingly with big hooks, big baits and strong tackle.
 Hooks are generally sized 3/0 – 6/0 in a strong pattern, as this size of hook can also prevent the smaller whiting from being caught, as they can become a bait robbing menace when targeting big cod.
 Anglers using smaller hooks to target species such as flatfish can also often catch small cod.

 Exactly which rig anglers should choose depends on the type of ground which is being fished.
 From a sandy beach it is a good idea to use a clipped down rig as this adds to casting distance and also prevents large baits from flying around and getting tangled.
 Hooks arranged in a pennell configuration are also a good idea as they will increase the chances of any cod taking the bait becoming hooked.
 From rough ground marks the pennell pulley is a good choice as it also allows clipped down baits to be cast a good distance, and the pennell design means that any fish which are hooked are more likely to be landed.